What we are talking about..

 Every ten years, the legislature has to redraw its districts.
 Our previous Senator, William Brownberger's district has been redrawn and so he is no longer our senator.
 Click here for more details on the new redistricting maps.
 Our new senator for the 9th Suffolk district is Senator Nick Collins What districts are we in?
 We straddle two districts District 2 and District 7.
 District 2 covers from West Newton to Harcourt Street and the streets between and District 7 covers the neighborhood from West Newton to Mass Ave and the streets in between.
 For more details on our government representatives, click on our Government page History has its eyes on us…

 A little background on preservation in our neighborhood...
 In 1981, the St.Botolph neighborhood was designated a historic “architectural conservation district,” one of only 10 such districts currently within the City.
 (More information about this is available on our website on the Who we are page and for a fascinating and more in depth historical background on the St. Botolph District, please see St. Botolph Architectural Conservation District Study Report).
 As an extra support to the Saint Botolph historical district, SBNA has an Architectural Review Committee to help residents early in the planning process to determine project compliance with the Standards and Criteria.
 The SBNA's fearless Architectural Review Committee Leader is Lee Steele.
 (He is always happy to answer any questions).
 Choosing to live in this neighborhood makes us all stewards of preservation.
-Wreaths Everywhere!
+TRASH TALK

 New to the Neighborhood?Whether you're planning your move, or have just arrived, check out these helpful resources below.
 If you are looking to reserve parking for your moving day, want to learn about resident parking permits, trash and recycling, rights and responsibilities as a resident, or voter registration, check out this helpful City of Boston resource.
 For safety issues click on the news updates from the Boston Police.
 To report something to city click on 311.